The fate of planetesimals formed at planetary gap edges: Conclusions and future studies

 We reached the following conclusions regarding the main questions posed in the introduction section: \begin{itemize} \item[1.]
 To what extent do gravitational interactions with the forming planets redistribute the planetesimals formed at their gap edge?
 The close proximity to the gap-opening planets results in large orbital excitations, causing the planetesimals to leave their birth location soon after formation.
 Within 10 orbital periods the semimajor axes of the planetesimals have diffused over several au, and after a few hundred orbital periods the planetesimals are spread out across the entire disc.
 If the gap-opening planets are massive, as in the HL Tau system, $\sim\!\!
 40\%$ of the planetesimals become ejected from the system within a million years.
 These planetesimals could potentially be circularized by galactic tides and end up in the Oort cloud \citep{BrasserMorbidelli2013}.
-The ejection efficiency generally increases with time as the disc density decreases and the planetary masses increases. \item[2.]
+The ejection efficiency generally increases with time as the disc density decreases and the planetary masses increases.
+If the planetary gaps were to be much wider than assumed in this paper, resulting in formation locations further from the planets, the scattering phase would be slower and delayed. \item[2.]
 Can the frictional heating of planetesimals on eccentric orbits drive the production of a significant amount of dust through surface ablation?
 Planetesimals on eccentric orbits interior of $\sim\!\!
 10\, \textrm{au}$ experience efficient ablation, because of this there are no planetesimals entering the innermost disc region.
 In the nominal Solar System simulation with $\dot{M}_0=10^{-7}\, M_{\odot}\, \textrm{yr}^{-1}$, $\alpha=10^{-2}$, and Jupiter and Saturn at 30\% of their current masses, 70\% of the initial planetesimal mass has been ablated after $500\, \textrm{kyr}$.
 Planetesimals formed at Jupiter's gap edge lose about two times more mass than planetesimals formed at Saturn's gap edge.
 The ablation rate is significantly lower in the HL Tau system due to the larger planetary orbits, and only 11\% of the initial planetesimal mass has been ablated after $1\, \textrm{Myr}$ for the same disc parameters.
-Planetesimals that contain CO$_2$ ice ablate much more efficiently than planetesimals that contain only H$_2$O ice, and planetesimals that further contain CO ice lose a small amount of mass in the furthest regions of the disc. \item[3.]
+Planetesimals that contain CO$_2$ ice ablate much more efficiently than planetesimals that contain only H$_2$O ice, and planetesimals that further contain CO ice lose a small amount of mass in the furthest regions of the disc.
+Given the high dependency on the disc density, ablation is only expected to be important in relatively young and massive discs. \item[3.]
 How common are collisions between pairs of planetesimals and between planetesimals and planets?
 We estimated the timescale for planetesimal-planetesimal collisions in our simulations, and we found that it is at least an order of magnitude longer than the actual simulated time.
 In other words, each planetesimal suffers a low risk of colliding with another planetesimal.
 About 1-2\% of all planetesimals in the Solar System simulations will collide with either Jupiter or Saturn, while for the HL Tau system this value is about ten times higher.
-The implications for the atmospheric compositions of these planets are most likely negligible in the Solar System, but might be significant in the case of HL Tau. \end{itemize}
+Depending on where in the atmosphere the material from these planetesimals are deposited, this could be relevant for the atmospheric compositions. \end{itemize}